 “These scams last often only a couple of months, but the organizers are prone to simply repeat the whole process again afterwards.”

-Why concerns for Ponzi, pyramid and fraud schemes are so common in the cryptocurrency industry?
+Why are concerns about Ponzi, pyramid and fraud schemes so common in the cryptocurrency industry?

 Despite gaining a momentum, another digital tool – the token, is also hard to understand and comprehend by the mass user.
 According to data compiled by Bloomberg: “Digital tokens tied to the blockchain platform issued this year have more than doubled in price on average since trading started.
 Tech start-ups are increasingly selling coins that can be used on their projects instead of resorting to traditional financing methods such as venture capital.”
 (Bloomberg, June 5, 2017).